 - How many visits you expect to make.
 If you plan on seeing various specialists or see a therapist consistently, you may be responsible for a per-visit cost (copay) which could add up.
 However, if you don’t plan on seeing a provider too often, it might be a more affordable option!

 - If you need specialized care.
-If you plan on seeing a specialist, keep in mind that you will first have to see your PCP in order to get a referral.
+If you plan on seeing a specialist, keep in mind that you will first have to see your PCP in order to get a referral, even if they are an in-network specialist.
 When you get a referral, you might not be able to pick the provider (however this provider will be in your network).